 I was in Rome last when I was 18.....a long time ago!
 The history of the place can have you lost for days!
 Depending on how deep you want to get into city will guide you on how many days you would like for Rome.
-However, if you want to see the main attractions a few days will be more than enough!
-Below is a good introduction in the city plus an itinerary for 3 days in Rome to help you build out your plan.
+However, if you want to see the main attractions a few days will do on a 3 day stopover!

 3 Days in Rome Itinerary